micahpaul/micahpaul.github.io/equip/notes/week-1.md

 I call outlining a "power tool" because it is the best, cleanest, most efficient way I know to break language-related problems down into smaller, more manageable pieces.

 I could blather on about the wonders of outlining and how it helped to save me from an academic slough of despond, but you're probably getting bored.
-So let's stop talking about it and start to  actually do it!
+So let's stop talking about it and start actually doing it!

 Outlining a Poem
 ---